 Azithromycin is a macrolide-type antibiotic that is used to treat moderate acne.
 It is also used to treat bacterial infections by stopping the growth of bacteria.
 It is often prescribed to treat urinary tract infections and some sexually transmitted diseases.
 Azithromycin is not intended for older women who have a history of heart problems or women who are pregnant or breastfeeding.
-Don’t worry, if Azithromycin is not for you, one of our Nurx™ healthcare providers can help you find a better option.

 - How Does Azithromycin Work?

 Azithromycin is an antibiotic that works by stopping the growth of bacteria.
 Azithromycin does not work on viral infections.
 Your dose of Azithromycin will vary depending on the infection you have.
 If you have pneumonia, a skin infection, or sinusitis, most doctors will prescribe a dose of 500 mg per day for five days.
 Urinary tract infections, sexually transmitted diseases, and MAC infections often require a single dose of 1-2 grams.
 Children often receive Azithromycin in a liquid suspension.